Dre Campbell Farm

 Plants belonging to the Allium family are great for driving away slugs, flies, aphids, and cabbage worms.

 Chives keep away rabbits, carrot flies, Japanese beetles, and mites.
-Other examples of these natural bug-repellent plants include garlic, leeks, and shallots.
+Other natural bug-repellent plants in the allium family include garlic, leeks, and shallots.

 12. Chrysanthemums (Mums)